Psychoanalysis Los Angeles California Extension

 PLACE makes room for a new mode of practice in the U.S.: it is about the production of analysis, not the production of doctors and patients, therapists and clients, the normal and abnormal.

-PLACE is open-source: we support innovation that is not directed by centralized institutions and the commerce of mental health experts, but is based on a transparent network of sources open to anyone seeking to construct a practice of analysis.
-You can begin a practice of analysis without being labelled a patient, student, or doctor.
+PLACE is open-source: we support a manner of doing analysis that is not directed by centralized institutions and the commerce of mental health experts, but is based on a transparent network of sources – library, seminars, work-groups, and private analysis – open to anyone.
+You can work in analysis without being labelled a patient, student, client, or doctor.
 This unique organization permits a new orientation and ethics that could not have been achieved by the previous academic, therapeutic, and medical models of psychoanalysis.

 Common Question and Confusions